bletcher/airWaterTemperatureViewer/docs/modelledTemperatureData.md

 ---

 ## Plot pairs of parameters over day of year
+*Could put these graphs next to each other*

 ```js
 const selectParamFilter = (Inputs.select([true, false], {value: [true], width: 100, label: "Select if params are filtered as above"}));